Before I begin to tell you about my amazing day at Parque Tayrona, I must admit that I skipped one stop.

 On the other hand, if you spend the night in the park, you have to pay the entrance fee of about 15 $ only once.
 So you need to do the math yourself according to your interest.

-One might think that at night you’d have the chance to get a better look at the wildlife; thus while we hiked back, loud Salsa and Reggaeton were blaring from the campground, so I’m not sure in how far that actually attracts wildlife.
+One might think that at night you’d have the chance to get a better look at the wildlife; thus while we hiked back, loud Salsa and Reggaeton were blaring from the campground, so I’m not sure how far that actually attracts wildlife.

-The Recuerdos del Tayrona guest house* is about three minutes walk from the El Zaino entrance.
+The Recuerdos del Tayrona guest house* is about three minute’s walk from the El Zaino entrance.
 The rooms are rather simple and rustic, but clean and the owners are super friendly and welcoming.

 It’s a great place to leave everything you do not urgently need for your visit to the Parque.
+However, in case they are booked out, here are some more great lodging options*:

 Best Place to Eat

-However, food was good – and the seating on their terrace next to the river was nice.
+However, the food was good – and the seating on their terrace next to the river was nice.

 It’s located pretty much right across the El Zaino entrance.

 The Parque Tayrona was only one of many beautiful places I’ve visited in Colombia.
 To read about the others, go to the main post and take your pick!
+There you’ll also find valuable general information that will make your trip smoother.

 If you choose to pin this post for later, please use one of these pictures: